ISIS wing claims responsibility for Minnesota mall attack

 Community leaders fear anti-Muslim backlash, call for unity

 St. Cloud, a 67,000-person town about 65 miles northwest of Minneapolis, is home to one of Minnesota's larger immigrant Muslim communities.
-In recent years, the Muslim community there has faced conflicts with other Minnesota residents, including incidents that have led to damage to existing mosques and opposition toward at least one new house of worship, according to the StarTribune.
+In recent years, the community there has faced conflicts with other Minnesota residents, including incidents that have led to damage to mosques and opposition toward at least one new house of worship, according to the StarTribune.

-In response to this weekend's stabbing, members of the Muslim and Somali communities held a news conference Sunday to mourn the victims and call for unity.
+In response to this weekend's stabbings, members of the Muslim and Somali communities held a news conference Sunday to mourn the victims and call for unity.

-"We are also concerned about the potential backlash," said Jaylani Hussein, executive director of the Council on American-Islamic Relations (CAIR) chapter in Minnesota.
-"We understand in St. Cloud there is more anti-Muslim organizing and we hope they do not use this incident to divide [our community]."
+"We are also concerned about the potential backlash," said Jaylani Hussein, executive director of the Council on American-Islamic Relations chapter in Minnesota.
+"We understand in St. Cloud there is more anti-Muslim organizing, and we hope they do not use this incident to divide (our community)."

 Ahmed Said, executive director of the Somali American Relations Council, said it remained unclear if religion motivated the attack.
-While he confirmed the attacker as Somali, the Minneapolis StarTribune quoted him as saying, authorities have not confirmed the attacker's ethnicity.
-CNN was also unable to confirm if he was Somali.

-In recent years, federal investigators have tracked in Minnesota the recruitment of potential ISIS fighters.
-Since 2014, nine Somali-Americans from Minnesota were either convicted at trial or pleaded guilty in a plot to join ISIS by traveling to Syria.
+In recent years, federal investigators have tracked the recruitment of potential ISIS fighters in Minnesota.
+Since 2014, nine Somali-Americans from that state were either convicted at trial or pleaded guilty in a plot to join ISIS by traveling to Syria.
 Before that, dozens of male Minnesota residents had left to join Al-Shabaab, a terrorist group working to turn Somalia into an Islamist state.

-With potential backlash set to follow the stabbing, Mohamoud Mohamed, a spokesman for the Central Minnesota Islamic Center in St. Cloud, said at the Sunday news conference the Muslim community in central Minnesota has no ties to any Islamic terrorist groups.
+Mohamoud Mohamed, a spokesman for the Central Minnesota Islamic Center in St. Cloud, said at the Sunday news conference the Muslim community in central Minnesota has no ties to any Islamic terrorist groups.

 "We are the victims of those terrorist groups," he said.
 "Islam is peace."